-Improve your (team) management skills with webinars, training sessions or by practicing a lot with your team at work.
+Improve your (team) management skills with webinars, training sessions, or by practicing a lot with your team at work.
 Ask often for feedback on how you’re doing so you know which areas of your management skills you can improve.

 4. Customer service skills

 In the past year, more companies started interacting with their customers remotely.
-That means employees and departments that normally have little personal contact with customers now need customer service skills to help their business and customers.
+That means employees and departments that normally have little personal contact with customers now need customer service skills to help their businesses and customers.

 The hard skills required for a job in customer service:

 – Good knowledge of the product or service the company offers

 To improve your customer service skills, take a call center agent course that teaches you how to handle questions, complaints, and complicated customer situations.